m1r0-h/hynebot-control-center/Extra_CSC_setup.md

 # How to make a server into CSC for Hynebot Control Center

 This guide is made for JHC to make it easier to deploy the project.
-In this guide, a server is created on the CSC cPouta platform that can be used for Hynebot Conter Center.
+In this guide, a server is created on the CSC cPouta platform that can be used for Hynebot Control Center (Server Part).

 ## New project